samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

 As you can see, `logout` action has also been added here and it uses the `logout_url` helper function you've set up earlier.

-Books need a controller.
+Books need a controller too.
 That's what you'd do next.

 ```rb
 # app/controllers/books_controller.rb